GooeyG/CarsProject/README.md

 **You can also click on each objective on the kanban board to access my user stories located in the comments of the objective itself.**
 I realize this isn't the ideal way to approach agile fundamentals in a devops environment but for the sake of the course it shows that I understand agile methodology.
 Eg. I didn't want to create sprints for this project as we have less than two weeks designated towards working on the project.

+Github projects served me well for a one person project.
+In a team setting I would have much prefered to use Jira as it has a lot more features.
+For example it has user stories built in with epics which Github projects does not.
+It has sprints and assigning different people to different tasks is a lot more in-depth with Jira.

+As I was doing this project alone I did not include documentation for anything like planning poker as I didn't think it was of use for a solo project.
+I did write user stories to get familiar with that and if this was a real-word project, I would have used those user stories with planning poker to estimate effort required for each user story task.

 ## What I would add if I had more time

 * More time spent learning HTML to make the webapp more aesethically pleasing